Generative Leader Tasks

 • We encourage sessions that include presenters from a diversity of institutions and welcome Ph.D. students and all ranks of faculty.

 • While associated with the Churches of Christ, the CSC welcomes all scholars who affirm its mission.

 • Communicating with session members:

-• Encourage timely registration.
+• All program participants must be registered for the conference, so please encourage timely registration.
 Fees increase close to the conference date.

 • The web page (csc.lipscomb.edu) is regularly updated with information including your session’s date, time, and venue.

 • Request and collect each presenter’s abstract (85 – 100 words) for inclusion on the web and booklet.